-2. How will you make course announcements?
+2. How could you make course announcements?

 - Announce any news related to your course through D2L by using the News or Activity Feed widget on the course homepage.

-- Encourage students download the Brightspace Pulse app available on Android and iOS.
+- Encourage students to download the Brightspace Pulse app available on Android and iOS.
 The Brightspace Pulse app sends notifications to students for new class announcements (posted in the News or Activity Feed widget.)
 The app also allows students to view upcoming due dates, content, grades, and discussions.

 - Use D2L for all your course materials.
 Post items such as the syllabus, handouts, readings, presentation slides, and assignments in the content area in your course in D2L.
 Consider what materials, assignments, and assessments are essential to successfully achieve the course learning outcomes.
 Being flexible with submission deadlines, within the parameters of the academic calendar, is the key in teaching for all modalities.

-4. How will you deliver recorded lectures?
+4. How could you deliver recorded lectures?